-2017 will be the year of meditation, experts say
+NYC health trends in 2017: Meditation is a booming business - amNewYork

 Though meditation is something that could be done easily at home, MNDFL’s founders count the accountability, devoted space, instruction and community as contributing to the success of the studio.

-“I like to say there’s a difference between singing in a shower and singing in a choir,” co-founder Ellie Burrows said.
+“I like to say there’s a difference between singing in a shower and singing in a choir,” co-MNDFL founder Ellie Burrows said.
 “Not that one is better than the other, but they have different feels and have different benefits.”

-It isn’t just New Yorkers who are seeing some zen.
+It isn’t just New Yorkers who are seeking some zen.
 MNDFL has seen such an interest from across the globe that this month it launched a streaming service for those who can’t make it to to classes in-person.

 “That’s another way we decided to grow based on our community needs — people were asking for it on social media,” said Rinzler, who sees meditation as becoming more mainstream, much like running once upon a time.